 Side Sleepers With Shoulder or Hip Pain

 Side sleepers like Mia need support and pressure relief at the same time.
-Their shoulders and hips must sink enough for comfort while the spine stays level.
+The shoulders and hips have to sink enough for comfort while the waist stays supported.

 If you are a side sleeper, focus on: